Transaction graphs

 The display differs for each granularity.
 Increasing granularity decreases the size of the intervals on the x-axis, thereby displaying more detailed results.
 However, it may also be useful to lower granularity to study the overall Vuser behavior throughout the test run.
 For example, using a high granularity, you may see intervals when no transactions were performed.
 However, by viewing the same graph with a lower granularity, you will see the graph for the overall transaction response time.

-For more information on setting the granularity, see Change the granularity of the data.
+For details on setting the granularity, see Change the granularity of the data.

 Total passed transactions